Pure sine wave. The simplest waveform with no harmonics.

 verbdamp

-One-pole lowpass in the tank feedback path.
-Higher values darken the tail.
+Higher values darken the reverb tail.

 verbpredelay